-The Program Coordinator reports that she conducts a quality assurance check on risk assessment forms.
-She is able to run a report to ensure assessments are being completed in a timely manner as prescribed by the standard.
-The auditor provided the auditor with a risk assessment report.
+The Program Coordinator is required to conduct quality assurance checks to ensure risk assessments are being completed as required by the standard.
+The facility provided the auditor with a risk assessment report.
 The report details:

 - Resident name

 - Intake or transfer

 - If transferred, from which facility

 - Intake date

 - Intake screen date

 - Intake screen classification

 - Staff who completed screen

 - Rescreen due date

 - Rescreen date

-- Rescreen classification
+- · Rescreen classification

 - Staff who completed the rescreen